EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Reference-Library.md

 ## PERIODICALS

-THE BASENJI   monthly.
+_THE BASENJI_---monthly.
 Windigo Harbor Media P.O. box 182397 Shelby Twp, MI 48318   www.thebasenji.com  E-mail: info@thebasenji.com.

-PURE BRED DOGS AMERICAN KENNEL GAZETTE   AKC   monthly.  orderdesk@akc.org
+_PURE BRED DOGS AMERICAN KENNEL GAZETTE_---AKC---monthly.  orderdesk@akc.org

-FIELD ADVISORY NEWS (FAN)   Bi monthly, official publication of American Sighthound Field Association, $14/year Vicky Clarke, Editor.
+_FIELD ADVISORY NEWS_ (FAN)---bi-monthly, official publication of American Sighthound Field Association, $14/year Vicky Clarke, Editor.
 2234 Walnut Ave.
 McKinleyville, CA 95521

-THE AKC COURSING NEWS published quarterly by the American Kennel Club 5580 Centerview Drive; Raleigh, NC 27606-3390.
+_THE AKC COURSING NEWS_---published quarterly by the American Kennel Club 5580 Centerview Drive; Raleigh, NC 27606-3390.

-SIGHTHOUND REVIEW.   bi monthly,  PO Box 30430, Santa Barbara, CA  93130
+_SIGHTHOUND REVIEW_---bi-monthly, PO Box 30430, Santa Barbara, CA  93130

-THE BULLETIN   official publication of the Basenji Club of America, Inc.  Quarterly, You need to join BCOA to get this one!  http://www.basenji.org/member.htm
+_THE BULLETIN_---official publication of the Basenji Club of America, Inc.  Quarterly, You need to join BCOA to get this one!  http://www.basenji.org/member.htm

-DOGS USA   yearly, buy at your newsstand, a great resource for articles and book publishers
+_DOGS USA_---yearly, buy at your newsstand, a great resource for articles and book publishers

-THE WINDHOUND   bi monthly, a publication on sighthounds.
+_THE WINDHOUND_---bi monthly, a publication on sighthounds.
 4401 Zephyr ST., Wheat Ridge, CO  80033 3299

-BOOKS
+## BOOKS

 The following books are available at your local bookstore or thru Amazon.com.
 Another convenient source is through book vendors at dog shows.

-THE BASENJI STACKED AND MOVING   Robert Cole, ISBN: 0920939007  on Amazon.com
+_THE BASENJI STACKED AND MOVING_---Robert Cole, ISBN: 0920939007 on Amazon.com

-FULA-BASENJI FROM THE JUNGLE - Veronica Tudor-Williams Order from THE BASENJI
+_FULA: BASENJI FROM THE JUNGLE_---Veronica Tudor-Williams.
+Order from THE BASENJI

-THE BASENJI-OUT OF AFRICA TO YOU - Susan Coe.
+_THE BASENJI: OUT OF AFRICA TO YOU_---Susan Coe.
 Doral Publications, PO BOX 596, Wilsonville, OR 97070. $24.95.
 Also on Amazon.com  ISBN: 0944875424

-CANDLE: A STORY OF LOVE & FAITH - Sally Ann Smith.
+_CANDLE: A STORY OF LOVE & FAITH_---Sally Ann Smith.
 Doral Publications, PO BOX 596, Wilsonville, OR 97070.
 Also on Amazon.com ISBN: 094487522X

-AT HOME WITH YOUR BASENJI – BCOSW  c/o Patricia L. Bright, W. 1358 S. Shore DR., Palmyra WI 53156-9798. $5.00
+_AT HOME WITH YOUR BASENJI_---BCOSW c/o Patricia L. Bright, W. 1358 S. Shore DR., Palmyra WI 53156-9798. $5.00

-THE COMPLETE BASENJI - Elspet Ford ISBN: 087605016X On Amazon.com
+_THE COMPLETE BASENJI_---Elspet Ford ISBN: 087605016X On Amazon.com

-HOW TO RAISE AND TRAIN A BASENJI - T.F.H.
+_HOW TO RAISE AND TRAIN A BASENJI_---T.F.H.

-HOW TO SHOW YOUR OWN DOG  Virginia Tuck Nichols
+_HOW TO SHOW YOUR OWN DOG_---Virginia Tuck Nichols

-YOUR BASENJI – ISBN: 0877140413
+_YOUR BASENJI_---ISBN: 0877140413

-COMPLETE DOG BOOK   AKC
+_COMPLETE DOG BOOK_---AKC

-NEW KNOWLEDGE OF DOG BEHAVIOR   Pfaffenberger
+_NEW KNOWLEDGE OF DOG BEHAVIOR_---Pfaffenberger

-MOTHER KNOWS BEST   THE NATURAL WAY TO TRAIN YOUR DOG   Benjamin
+_MOTHER KNOWS BEST: THE NATURAL WAY TO TRAIN YOUR DOG_---Benjamin

-KOEHLER METHOD OF DOG TRAINING – Koehler  ISBN: 0876055773  On Amazon.com
+_KOEHLER METHOD OF DOG TRAINING_---Koehler  ISBN: 0876055773  On Amazon.com

-TRAINING YOUR DOG   STEP BY STEP MANUAL   Volhard & Fisher
+_TRAINING YOUR DOG: STEP BY STEP MANUAL_---Volhard & Fisher

-SUPERTRAINING YOUR DOG – Loeb ; ISBN: 0671732099
+_SUPERTRAINING YOUR DOG_---Loeb ; ISBN: 0671732099

-DOG OWNERS HOME VETERINARY HANDBOOK   Carlson & Giffen ISBN: 0876052014  On Amazon.com
+_DOG OWNERS HOME VETERINARY HANDBOOK_---Carlson & Giffen ISBN: 0876052014  On Amazon.com

-THE DOG IN ACTION   Lyon
+_THE DOG IN ACTION_---Lyon

-THE NEW DOGSTEPS   Elliott
+_THE NEW DOGSTEPS_---Elliott

-THE DYNAMICS OF CANINE GAIT   Hollenbeck
+_THE DYNAMICS OF CANINE GAIT_---Hollenbeck

-CANINE TERMINOLOGY – Spira  ISBN: 0876054165
+_CANINE TERMINOLOGY_---Spira  ISBN: 0876054165

-FIRST AID FOR PETS   Robert W. Kirk DVM
+_FIRST AID FOR PETS_---Robert W. Kirk DVM

-BEYOND BASIC TRAINING   Bauman
+_BEYOND BASIC TRAINING_---Bauman

-PLAYTRAINING YOUR DOG   Burnham
+_PLAYTRAINING YOUR DOG_---Burnham

-THE ART OF RAISING A PUPPY - The Monks of New Skete ISBN: 0316578398  On Amazon
+_THE ART OF RAISING A PUPPY_---The Monks of New Skete ISBN: 0316578398  On Amazon

-BASENJI, DOG FROM THE PAST – Johnson ISBN: 1882032004  On Amazon.com
+_BASENJI: DOG FROM THE PAST_---Johnson ISBN: 1882032004  On Amazon.com

-INTERNET
+## INTERNET

 EBC web page:  www.basenji.org/ebc